nla-group/Classix.jl/docs/src/index.md

 [![License: MIT](https://anaconda.org/conda-forge/classixclustering/badges/license.svg)](https://github.com/nla-group/classix/blob/master/LICENSE)

-__classix.jl__ is Julia package for clustering algorithm  __CLASSIX__. __CLASSIX__ is a fast, memory-efficient, and explainable clustering algorithm.
+__classix.jl__ is Julia package for clustering.
+It is based on __CLASSIX__, a fast, memory-efficient, and explainable clustering algorithm.
 Here are a few highlights:

 - Ability to cluster low and high-dimensional data of arbitrary shape efficiently
 - Ability to detect and deal with outliers in the data
+- non-iterative and 100% deterministic
 - Ability to provide textual and visual explanations for the clusters
-- Full reproducibility of all tests in the accompanying paper
-- Support of Cython compilation

 __CLASSIX__ is a contrived acronym of *CLustering by Aggregation with Sorting-based Indexing* and the letter *X* for *explainability*.